j-schreiber/js-sf-cli-security-audit/messages/org.audit.run.md

 # flags.source-dir.summary

-Location of the audit config.
+Source directory of the audit config to run.

 # flags.source-dir.description